 How Long Do Brazil Nuts Last?

 It is a good idea to follow the best-by date on the label of your Brazil nuts.
 However, they can still keep fresh a couple of months after the best-by date.

 Generally, Brazil nuts last 6-9 months or three months about the best-by date at room temperature.
 If stored in the fridge, they will keep for a year or six months past the best-by date.
 In the freezer, Brazil nuts can be stored for a year or two.

 Brazil nuts are nutrient-dense and include protein, fat, carbs, fiber, selenium, magnesium, copper, phosphorus, manganese, zinc, thiamine, and vitamin E. Rich in selenium, a trace element that is vital for the functioning of the thyroid, as well as influences the immune system and cell growth.

 Brazil nuts may also help to reduce inflammation.
 They are good for your heart thanks to the heart-healthy fatty acids present in Brazil nuts.

 In A Nutshell

-Brazil nuts come from a large tree called the brazil nut tree, reaching 160 feet tall, that has a lifespan of 500 years or more.
+Brazil nuts come from a large tree called the brazil nut tree, reaching 160 feet tall with a lifespan of 500 years or more.

 When it comes to the shelf-life of Brazil nuts, they have a pretty long shelf-life as long as they are stored properly.
-Always be on the lookout for any signs of spoilage such as mold, a change in color, smell, taste, and appearance.
-If you’re looking for a long-term storage solution, freezing Brazil nuts is a great option.
+Always be on the lookout for any signs of spoilage, such as mold, or a change in color, smell, taste, and appearance.